-Trifolium ciliolatum bv. discolor (circled) is one of our later "returning" clovers, here with the larger striped (variegated) leaf.
+Trifolium ciliolatum bv. discolor is one of our later "returning" clovers, here with the larger striped (variegated) leaf.

 This variety has been growing in this spot for over a decade, getting along just fine with T. microdon and a host of other native plants.

 Contrary to our 'forbs before grasses' scenario, "tree clover" (T ciliolatum bv. discolor) at first grew semi-erect.
-As it invades grasses (here California brome (Bromus carinatus)) it grows taller, even when not in direct contact with the grasses.
-"T. microdon" is still here, but relatively sparse (noted with quotes because we have multiple flavors (with and without hair) that suggest they may be distinct species).
+As it invades grasses (here California brome (B. carinatus)) it grows taller, even when not in direct contact with the grasses.
+"T. microdon" is still here, but relatively sparse (noted with quotes because we have multiple flavors (with and without hair) that suggest there may be other species).

-Unlike the endemic T. ciliolatum v. discolor you just saw, this "tree" clover, Trifolium ciliolatum bv. ciliolatum (above) grows absolutely flat (prostrate) in the open, and so tightly that it slowly purges the area of existing Stipa bunch grasses!
+(prostrate) in the open, and so tightly that it slowly purges the area of existing Stipa bunch grasses.
 Unlike the lotuses just discussed, it returns to a prostrate growth habit even after encountering grasses.
 Although this species is inarguably native to California, this variety had never been seen this far south.
 Several botanists (and I) are concerned it may be destructively invasive.
 There is reason for this concern: Today, the prevalence of exotics is so ubiquitous that even botanists roaming the area had not seen this 'weedy' behavior before in a native clover.
 We wonder if it is therefore effectively an exotic here.
 Will it learn how to get along, or will it stay aggressive?

 Originally when it first appeared, I had hopes that T. ciliolatum v. ciliolatum would finally stand up to and not be excluded by bunch grasses to the degree that other native clovers had suffered.
-True to the "grasses before forbs" observation, v. ciliolatum climbs into pre-existing grasses with leaves as much as three times the size as other clovers here.
-Yet it grew so large it ended up killing off the grasses!
+True to the "forbs before grasses" observation, v. ciliolatum climbs into pre-existing grasses with leaves as much as three times the size as other clovers here.
+Yet it grew so large it ended up killing off the grasses.
 Then it went back prostrate as a temporal monoculture.
 I'd never seen that before in a native plant.

-Once I accepted that it was a problem, for the next 6-7 years, I labored to "confine" T.c. v. ciliolatum (monotone and prostrate) to an area of about 5,000 square feet on the lower half of a slope to the east of a dirt road to the hilltop.
+For 6-7 years, I have expended the labor to "confine" T.c. v. ciliolatum (monotone and prostrate) to an area of about 5,000sft on the lower half of a slope to the east of a dirt road to the hilltop.
 I kill it everywhere else.
 As a "reward" I got LOTS of gopher activity there which brought up more exotic seed demanding hand weeding to retain the integrity of the experiment.

-Elsewhere, the control process where T.c. v. ciliolatum had "invaded" outside its confinement area has been costly to native annual forbs.
-In some places, the labor demand was so significant that broadcast chemical methods became necessary.
-Thereafter, spot application of a pre-emergence herbicide, torch burning, squirt bottles triclopyr, and hand pulling were used.
-Astoundingly, and again as a result of 'getting rid of everything,' up came a widespread irruption of blue dicks (Dichelostemma capitatum) across this entire meadow!
-If one includes the total area within the usual soap lily boundary (which can be found on two sides) the total area in blue dicks would have totaled perhaps a quarter acre.
-With this proto-agricultural patch, it brings up questions re carrying capacity for human use.
+forbs in some places.
+The labor demand was so significant that broadcast methods became necessary.
+Thereafter, spot application of a pre-emergence herbicide, torch burning, and squirt bottles were used.
+Astoundingly, and again as a result of 'getting rid of everything,' up came a widespread irruption of blue dicks (Dichelostemma capitatum) across the entire meadow.
+If one includes the total area within the usual soap lily boundary (which can be found on two sides) the total area in blue dicks would total perhaps a quarter acre.